-MedTec Biolab, Inc. has developed a new line of in vitro exposure systems to satisfy the demand for in vitro toxicity testing.
+MedTec has developed a new line of in vitro exposure systems to satisfy the demand for in vitro toxicity testing.
 Our superior in vitro exposure systems simplify the process for conducting exposure of cells at the air-liquid interface.
-These systems were design with the user in mind by providing a versatile design, small foot-print, and effective delivery of airborne contaminants to cultured cells.
-Our first system, the CelTox Sampler, will be commercially available in 2019.
-Contact us to learn more!
+These systems were designed with the user in mind by providing a versatile design; small foot-print; and effective delivery of gases, vapors, particles and aerosols onto cultured cells.

 - Combustion Emissions